hendri54/hendri54.github.io/private/light_rail/deception_summary.md

 ROMF noise was consistently misrepresented in public meetings.

-* November 19, 2018: GoTriangle holds a public meeting to address new SEA.
+* November 19, 2018: GoTriangle held a public meeting to address new SEA.
 	* No information about the ROMF presented.
-	* Upon request only, a representative claims that the SEA contained "nothing new" about noise.
+	* Upon request only, a representative claimed that the SEA contained "nothing new" about noise.
-	* When Appendix J is pointed out by residents, another representative finally admits that the ROMF will be very noisy.
+	* When Appendix J was pointed out by residents, another representative finally admitted that the ROMF will be very noisy.
 * GoTriangle changed figures in SEA noise study repeatedly.
 	* As late as **November 29**, noise estimates for Culp Arbor were changed from the low end of moderate to the high end of moderate.
 This happened 4 days before the city council was set to vote on rezoning.
 	* Noise estimates for the homes closest to the ROMF still have **not** been released.